grandeurdev/arduino-sdk/README.md

 Like you can do authentication of users who use your products, to make sure each user gets his own data and no one other than the device admin himself should be able to access it.
 You can save a huge amount of data in cloud database, in order to extract intelligent information and display it in useful graphs.
 You can also host your static website on Grandeur Cloud.
 Along with all that, you can subscribe your hardware device to events from your app and your app to events from hardware device to communicate in realtime with each other.

 By this time you would be like, okay, we got it why Grandeur is building this platform and yeah it is super great and super useful.
-But how can we integrate it in our product?
+But how can we integrate it into our product?
 So here you go.
 We have built these amazing SDKs for your apps and hardware to make the integration process of Grandeur Cloud in your product simple.

 # Hardware SDK

-Now that you have seen how much Grandeur Cloud can lay off your shoulders, you can dive straight into learning how you can integrate it in your IoT product development.
+Now that you have seen how much Grandeur Cloud can lay off your shoulders, you can dive straight into learning how you can integrate it into your IoT product development.

 [Here][Get Started With Grandeur Cloud] is how you can create a new project on Grandeur Cloud and start using the Javascript SDK to build your IoT apps.